 What Is a Corporate Resolution?

 Your board of directors is responsible for creating and approving these resolutions.
 That way, you can be sure any important decisions are made with your company’s best interests in mind.
-Once approved, the resolution becomes part of your company’s official records.
+Once approved, the resolution becomes part of your company’s official corporate records.

 Your company’s articles of incorporation are like its birth certificate, establishing its legal existence and basic structure.
 Corporate resolutions, on the other hand, are like the chapters of a book, documenting the key decisions that shape the company’s journey.

-Why Are Corporate Resolutions Important?
+Why Are Corporate Resolutions Important for Corporate Governance?

 If you’ve ever lost track of a crucial decision or faced questions about who authorized what, you know the value of a clear record.
-Corporate resolutions serve as that record, but with much higher stakes.
+Board resolutions serve as that record, but with much higher stakes.

 Your board members are the captains of your company’s team.
 Through their fiduciary duty, they’re legally bound to always point your business and its shareholders in the right direction.
 Corporate resolutions are their playbook, documenting each decision and ensuring they stay true to their responsibilities.